inlets/docs.inlets.dev/docs/reference/faq.md

 ## What's the difference between inlets, inletsctl and inlets-operator?

-[inlets-pro](https://github.com/inlets/inlets-pro) aka "inlets" is the command-line tool that contains both the client and server required to set up HTTP and TCP tunnels.
+[inlets-pro](https://github.com/inlets/inlets-pro) aka "inlets" is the command-line tool that contains both the client and server required to set up HTTP, TCP, and UDP tunnels.

 The inlets-pro server is usually set up on a computer with a public IP address, then the inlets-pro client is run on your own machine, or a separate computer that can reach the service or server you want to expose.